Amateur and professional athletes have started to embrace cannabis as a component of training. Are they on to something? We think they are.

 The myriad of benefits offered by cannabis consumption, from enhanced recovery and performance, to brain protection and repair, make it an attractive option for athletes looking for a leg up on competition, or for people simply looking for a better way to help before, during, and after hard workouts.

 At Lightshade, we are committed to educating consumers on the benefits of cannabis for all.
-Drop by any of our eight Colorado dispensaries to speak with a budtender to learn how you can work cannabis into your overall fitness and training program.
+Drop by any of our nine Colorado dispensaries to speak with a budtender to learn how you can work cannabis into your overall fitness and training program.